scott1702/silverstripe-framework/docs/en/05_Contributing/01_Code.md

 This ensures a consistent build environment between different developers.
 It is important to use the `--dev` flag here, for consistency in the `dependencies` as well as `devDependencies` sections of the `package.json`.

+We're using a [wrapper library](https://github.com/uber/npm-shrinkwrap) for `npm shrinkwrap` which makes it's output more consistent - please always use this wrapper to create the file.
+You can install it globally via `npm install npm-shrinkwrap@200.x`.

 ### Gulp